Welcome to this review of Ginger Software, the spell checker and grammar proofreading software.

 A lot of the editing tools out there can be a little lackluster when it comes to design.
 But Ginger actually has UX design going for it.

-While the interface can be a little off-putting, it doesn't take too long to understand how to use it.
+With some of their newer design changes, it doesn't take too long to understand how to use it.

 I also found it extremely easy to install, and it was also not hard to get the Chrome extension to run seamlessly on my browser.